-Sometime between Thanksgiving and Christmas someone will say, “Christmas is just a pagan holiday.”
+Sometime between Thanksgiving and Christmas someone will state that “Christmas is just a pagan holiday.”
 That statement casts doubt about the validity of Christmas, and for that reason it irritates me.
 This year I decided to determine if this claim was true.
 There’s a lot of detail involved, but I will summarize the support for Christmas not being a pagan holiday by first considering Simple Logic, then the Historical Data, and then the Astronomical Data.

 Let’s first apply some simple logic to our modern birthday parties.
 If someone’s birthday is celebrated on December 7th,1 then isn’t it actually a celebration of the bombing of Pearl Harbor?
 Yet, also on that date, in 43 BC, Marcus Tullius Cicero, a Roman orator and politician, was assassinated, and in AD 185, the Chinese Emperor Lo-Yang saw a supernova.
 So, which of these events are people celebrating at the birthday party?
 The person’s birthday, of course.